nahomi/nahomi.github.io/research.md

 - Ichino, Nahomi and Noah L. Nathan.
 2021.
 "Democratizing the Party: The Effects of Primary Election Reforms in Ghana."
 Forthcoming, _British Journal of Political Science_.

 - Ahlquist, John, Nahomi Ichino, Jason Wittenberg, and Daniel Ziblatt.
 2018.  ["How Do Voters Perceive Changes to the Rules of the Game?
-Evidence from the 2014 Hungarian Elections.""](https://doi.org/10.1016/j.jce.2018.01.001) _Journal of Comparative Economics_ 46: 906--19.
+Evidence from the 2014 Hungarian Elections."](https://doi.org/10.1016/j.jce.2018.01.001) _Journal of Comparative Economics_ 46: 906--19.

 - Bowers, Jake, Bruce A.~Desmarais, Mark M. Fredrickson, Nahomi Ichino, Hsuan-Wei Lee, and Simi Wang.
 2018.  ["Models, Methods and Network Topology:  Experimental Design for the Study of Interference."](https://doi.org/10.1016/j.socnet.2018.01.010) _Social Networks_ 54: 196--208.

 - Glynn, Adam N., and Nahomi Ichino.
-2016.  ["Increasing Inferential Leverage in the Comparative Method: Placebo Tests in Small-$n$ Research."](https://doi.org/10.1177/0049124114528879") _Sociological Methods and Research_ 45(3): 598--629.
+2016.  ["Increasing Inferential Leverage in the Comparative Method: Placebo Tests in Small-n Research."](https://doi.org/10.1177/0049124114528879") _Sociological Methods and Research_ 45(3): 598--629.

 - Glynn, Adam N., and Nahomi Ichino.
 2015.  ["Using Qualitative Information to Improve Causal Inference."](http://onlinelibrary.wiley.com/doi/10.1111/ajps.12154/abstract) _American Journal of Political Science_ 59(4): 1055--71.